Niranjanananda: Character and legacy

-According to Ramakrishna, Niranjan was an ever pure soul, and it was easy for him to realise god because he was guileless.
-According to the memoirs of his associate Achalananda (Kedar Maharaj) and the accounts of other brother disciples, Niranjan was marked for his simplicity, truthfulness, purity, fearlessness, steadiness (in any matter of principle) and renunciation.
+According to Ramakrishna, Niranjan was a pure soul, and it was easy for him to realise god because he was guileless.
+According to the memoirs of his associate Achalananda (Kedar Maharaj) and the accounts of other brother disciples, Niranjan was known for his simplicity, truthfulness, purity, fearlessness, steadiness (in any matter of principle) and renunciation.
 He once saved Sarada (Trigunatitananda), a brother disciple, from drowning.
-He earnestly took up philanthropic and charitable work at the behest of Vivekananda and later formed the Sevashrama or the Ramakrishna Mission Home of Service at Varanasi, by inspiring a group of young men to renounce the world and take up the service of the poor.
+He took up philanthropic and charitable work at the behest of Vivekananda and later formed the Sevashrama or the Ramakrishna Mission Home of Service at Varanasi, by inspiring a group of young men to renounce the world and take up the service of the poor.
 Despite in need for fund, he refused donation from a rich person when the latter went back on his promise.
 He nursed many of his brother disciples, including Yogananda whenever they were ill.
-He believed in Ramakrishna as the infinite god in human form, did not put much stress on rituals, and had tremendous faith in the doctrine of service.
+He believed in Ramakrishna as the infinite god in human form, did not put much stress on rituals, and had faith in the doctrine of service.